depleur/patience/README.md

 # patience
-Patience game the way mom plays it.
+The card game of Patience the way mom plays it.